The Rahat Lab for Immunotherapy

 We focus on the following areas of research:

-- EMMPRIN/CD147 as a regulator of macrophage interactions with other cells
+- EMMPRIN/CD147 as a regulator of macrophage interactions with other cell types

-- Post-transcriptional control of tumor-macrophage interactions by microRNA
+- Post-transcriptional control of tumor-macrophage interactions by microRNAs

 - Identifying unique biomarkers profiles that can assist in the evaluation of the dynamic inflammatory status of patients